 One of the mysteries of the English language finally explained.

-Each of a pair of yellow flashing indicator lights on a vehicle, switched on simultaneously as a warning that the vehicle is stationary or unexpectedly slowing down or reversing.
+Each of a pair of flashing lights on a vehicle, warning that it is stationary or unexpectedly slowing down or reversing.

 - ‘He ploughed into a yellow lorry that was showing hazard lights, despite a man clearly waving to warn traffic of the danger ahead.’